-The Administration for Children and Families (ACF) announces the availability of \$10 million to be competitively awarded to current Head Start grantees for the purpose of expanding enrollment by approximately 1,300 low-income children and their families.
-This expansion is primarily to increase the number of pre-school age children served in Head Start.
-However, AIAN grantees that currently operate an Early Head Start program may, consistent with statutory authority found at Section 640(a)(3)(A)(i)(II), apply under this announcement to expand their Early Head Start enrollment.
-Future funding is dependent upon the availability of government funds.
+The Administration for Children and Families (ACF) announces the availability of \$10 million to be competitively awarded to current Head Start grantees for the purpose of expanding enrollment by approximately 1,200 low-income children and their families.

-ACF solicits applications from existing federally funded Head Start agencies to compete for funds that are available to provide services to unserved children and families residing in the defined federally approved service areas.
-Each grantee currently has a defined, approved service area and may apply to serve additional low-income children in that area.
+ACF solicits applications from existing federally funded Migrant and Seasonal Head Start agencies to compete for funds that are available to provide services to unserved children and families residing in the defined federally approved service areas or, as discussed below, nearby unserved areas.